Personalised advice and support are given, based on observation and intervention at various times in the school day.

 - Give the student strategies to cope with the environment and daily routine.

-- Re-enforce focus and attention skills.
+- Re-enforce focus and attention skills during the lesson.

 - Support understanding and knowledge acquisition.

-- Strengthen behaviour control and emotional self-adjustment.
+- Strengthen behaviour control and emotional regulation.

 - Make suggestions for a more “Asperger friendly” learning environment (in collaboration with teaching staff).